Leader of the Government in the Senate (Australia)

 The Leader of the Government in the Senate (historically also known as the Leader of the Senate) is the government's most senior cabinet minister in the Australian Senate and the main government spokesperson in the Senate.
-His or her Opposition counterpart is the Leader of the Opposition in the Senate.
+The position's Opposition counterpart is the Leader of the Opposition in the Senate.

 The current Leader of the Government in the Senate is Penny Wong, elected unanimously to the position on 23 May 2022, replacing Simon Birmingham.
 The current Deputy Leader of the Government in the Senate is Don Farrell.